 Want a picture posing with a docile tiger or cuddling a baby monkey?
 Want a selfie with a sloth?
 You may just be contributing to the abuse of the animals involved.
 There are issues with vendors offering pictures with animals in heavily touristed areas, as well as travellers themselves expecting the opportunity in certain rehabilitation centres or sanctuaries where the animals should be getting less human interaction, not more.
 There are obviously some incidences where getting a photograph with an animal will be absolutely fine, but it is essential that the general public is educated on the issues involved so that they can make informed and ethical choices.

-What You Can do.
+What You Can Do.

-- If you visit a zoo or aquarium, make sure it adheres to the World Association of Zoos and Aquarium’s code of ethics.
+If you visit a zoo or aquarium, make sure it adheres to the World Association of Zoos and Aquarium’s code of ethics.

-- If you do witness any type of animal cruelty or bad practice, then make note of everything you see, report it to the authorities or local animal welfare association if appropriate and certainly do not support it with your business.
+If you do witness any type of animal cruelty or bad practice, then make note of everything you see, report it to the authorities or local animal welfare association if appropriate and certainly do not support it with your business.

-If backpackers, independent travellers and tourists alike all choose to shun any business or attraction that contributes to the poor care or abuse of animals, and instead choose to support those attractions which help, protect and conserve animals, then we can all make a real difference.
+None of this is easy, it is very difficult in fact and often means those bucket list items you have alwaays wanted may need to be questioned or dropped, but if backpackers, independent travellers and tourists alike all choose to shun any business or attraction that contributes to the poor care or abuse of animals, and instead choose to support those attractions which help, protect and conserve animals, then we can all make a real difference.